open5e/open5e/source/classes/wizard.rst

 ^^^^^^^^^^^^^^^^

-When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one of eight schools, such as Evocation.
+When you reach 2nd level, you choose an arcane tradition, shaping your practice of magic through one of eight :ref:`schools <srd:the-schools-of-magic>`, such as Evocation.

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.